JorgeGM8/to-do/README.md

 ✅ Translation to Spanish.

+✅ Modify tasks.

 # Pending
-⚡ Modify task.

-⚡ Delete task.
+⚡ Delete tasks.

+⚡ Order by name or date.

 ⚡ Error handling.